stickies-v/bitcoin-devwiki/P2P-IRC-meetings.md

 ### 8 Sept 2020
 _Please update this wiki page with proposed topics!_

-Follow-up on "What would a good transaction propagation framework look like?
+Follow-up on last meeting's "What would a good transaction propagation framework look like?
 See a first draw Transactions propagation design goals [#19820](https://github.com/bitcoin/bitcoin/issues/19820) (ariard)

 ## 25 Aug 2020